 How long do unopened coffee beans last?

 Unopened coffee beans can last up to two years if stored in an airtight container away from light, moisture, and strong-smelling foods.
 To preserve the flavor of your beans for as long as possible, it is important to store them properly.
-Additionally, it is best to grind your beans right before brewing for optimal taste.

 Should I throw away old coffee beans?